There are three categories of membership: Artist, Code Signatory and Code Supporter.

 Who can become a member of Indigenous Art Code?

-Dealer Members are signatories to the Code.
-Dealer Members may be agents, persons or organisations who acquire Aboriginal and Torres Strait Islander Artwork, or who carry on a business involving the acquisition of Artwork, for re-supply by means of sale or other distribution.
+Code Signatories are signatories to the Code.
+Code Signatories may be agents, persons or organisations who acquire Aboriginal and Torres Strait Islander Artwork, or who carry on a business involving the acquisition of Artwork, for re-supply by means of sale or other distribution.
 They are signatories to the Code and agree to abide by it.

 Artist Members are practising Aboriginal and Torres Strait Islander artists.
 By becoming an Artist Member, artists are adding their voice to the call for fair and ethical trade with Aboriginal and Torres Strait Islander artists, and transparency in the promotion and sale of artwork.

-Supporter Members are organisations or individuals that are supportive of the objects of the Code and wish to add their voice to the call for fair and ethical trade with Aboriginal and Torres Strait Islander artists, and transparency in the promotion and sale of artwork.
-Supporter Members are not involved in the commercial trade of Artworks.
+Code Supporter Members are organisations or individuals that are supportive of the objects of the Code and wish to add their voice to the call for fair and ethical trade with Aboriginal and Torres Strait Islander artists, and transparency in the promotion and sale of artwork.
+Code Supporters are not involved in the commercial trade of Artworks.

-Artist Members and Supporter Members are not bound by the Code, but as members, must abide by the rules set out in the Company Constitution.
+Artist Members and Code Supporters are not bound by the Code, but as members, must abide by the rules set out in the Company Constitution.

 Who is responsible for the Code?